SeaQL/seaql.github.io/Blog/blog/2022-10-31-whats-new-in-seaquery-0.27.0.md

 🎉 We are pleased to release SeaQuery [`0.27.0`](https://github.com/SeaQL/sea-query/releases/tag/0.27.0)!
 Here are some feature highlights 🌟:

-## Dependency Upgrades
+## Dependency Upgrade

-[[#356](https://github.com/SeaQL/sea-query/issues/356)] We have upgraded a major dependence:
+[[#356](https://github.com/SeaQL/sea-query/issues/356)] We have upgraded a major dependency:
 - Upgrade [`sqlx`](https://github.com/launchbadge/sqlx) to 0.6.1

-Note that you might need to upgrade the corresponding dependency on your application as well.
+You might need to upgrade the corresponding dependency in your application as well.

 ## Drivers support